How to Budget: A Step-by-Step Guide That You Can Stick to

 Key words there: If you’re still doing it.

 And remember: creating a budget isn’t a one-time event.
 Keep an eye on your plan as your goals and life change.
-Earning a raise, losing a job, getting married, having kids, starting a business — each of these life and income changes requires you to review and recalibrate your budget to stay on track to meet your goals and live your life.
+Earning a raise, losing a job, getting married, having kids, starting a business — each of these life and income changes requires you to review and recalibrate your budget to stay on track to save money, meet your goals and live your life.

 Desiree Stennett (@desi_stennett) is a former staff writer at The Penny Hoarder.
 Senior writer Nicole Dow, former staff writer Lisa Rowan and freelancer Kevin Mack contributed to this post.